apmckinlay/natureapp/trees/westhem.md

 keywords: [tree,conifer]
 visibility: high
 ---
-Western Hemlock is a tall evergreen (90-200 ft) with a narrow crown.
-The new growth at the top of the tree often droops.
+Western Hemlocks are tall evergreens (90-200 ft) with a narrow crown.
+The new growth at the top of the trees often droops.
 Most of the **branches** swoop downwards.
-It's common in the mild, humid climate of the Pacific Northwest and is often found growing below other trees as it's shade-tolerant.
+The trees are common in the mild, humid climate of the Pacific Northwest and are often found growing below other trees as they're shade-tolerant.

 The **needles** are short, flat, and of unequal length with a soft, feathery appearance.
 They are yellowish-green on top and white below.
 The **bark** is red to dark brown, furrowed, and scaly.
 It has numerous small oval (.5-1 in) **cones** hanging from the end of twigs.

-**Mountain Hemlock** is less common and usually found at higher elevations.
-Its blue-green needles are all the same size and uniformly arranged around the twig; small clusters can appear star-like.
-Its cones are cylindrical and 2-3 times larger than those of Western Hemlock.
+**Mountain Hemlocks** are less common and are usually found at higher elevations.
+Their blue-green needles are all the same size and uniformly arranged around the twig; small clusters can appear star-like.
+Their cones are cylindrical and 2-3 times larger than those of Western Hemlocks.

-**Did you know?** Western Hemlock has a very shallow root system.
-It can be blown over in a wind storm and is easily damaged by fire.
+**Did you know?** Western Hemlocks have very shallow root systems.
+They can be blown over in a wind storm and are easily damaged by fire.

 <!-- generated, do not edit -->
 **See Also:**